Daz2255/reading-notes/README.md

 3. Growth Mindset
 4. New pages

+ # Intro

 Hi I'm Darren.
 I am a student on the _**Tech Eduators Full Stack Development course.**_ I am passionate about:

  1. Science Fiction
  2. Smart Home Tech
  3. Movies

+# About

+This markdown file has been made to demonstrate deployment with GitHub Pages and how to write markdown.

 # Growth Mindset